Laura Spencer-Churchill, Duchess of Marlborough: Marriages

+The Viscount and Viscountess Long were divorced in 1942.

-Laura then married William Humble Eric Ward, 3rd Earl of Dudley, son of William Humble Ward, 2nd Earl of Dudley and Rachel Gurney, on 23 February 1943.
-She was known as the Countess of Dudley until she and Ward divorced in 1954.
-Dudley married thirdly to Grace Maria (née Kolin) Radziwill (1923–2016), daughter of Dr. Michael Kolin and Anna Tironi of Dubrovnik, Yugoslavia.
-Grace was the former wife of Prince Stanislaus Radziwill (The Prince's third wife, Lee Radziwiłł, was formerly married to Michael Temple Canfield, Laura's third husband).
+Laura married secondly William, 3rd Earl of Dudley, on 23 February 1943.
+She was styled Countess of Dudley until their divorce in 1954.
+Dudley later married, as his third wife, Grace Maria Radziwiłł (née Kolin; 1923–2016).
+Grace had previously been married to Prince Stanisław Radziwiłł, whose third wife was Lee Radziwill.
+Lee had formerly been married to Michael Temple Canfield, who later became Laura's third husband.

 On 13 June 1960, Laura married Michael Temple Canfield, rumoured to have been the son of Prince George, Duke of Kent and American socialite Alice Gwynne Preston.
 Canfield was adopted as an infant by Cass Canfield, head of Harper & Row Publishing house with his wife Katharine Emmet.
 Michael Canfield was the previous husband of Princess Lee Radziwill, the younger sister of former First Lady Jacqueline Bouvier Kennedy Onassis and sister-in-law of President John F. Kennedy.

 Her fourth and final husband was John Albert William Spencer-Churchill, 10th Duke of Marlborough, whom she married six weeks before his death in 1972.
 From the time of this marriage, she became known as the Duchess of Marlborough.

 Laura died on 19 February 1990 at age 74 at Portman Towers, Marylebone, London, England.